• Skip to primary navigation

 New Feature: 10-Year Stock Market Return Forecast

-We are often asked about stock market valuation models such as Shiller’s CAPE Ratio and the Buffet Indicator.
+We are often asked about stock market valuation models such as Shiller’s CAPE Ratio and the Buffett Indicator.
 These models predict long-term returns, usually forecasting the next 10 years.
 Our recent analysis of one such valuation model, the Aggregate Investor Allocation to Equities, motivated us to take our our own deep dive into the subject. […]

 Filed Under: Market Valuation, Site Announcements